ircv3/ircv3-specifications/extensions/whox.md

 ## Introduction

-The `WHO` command allows clients to obtain information about other clients.
-However, `WHO` doesn't allow clients to request extra data (e.g. account names) nor a subset of the data (e.g. omit user and host).
+The WHOX extension allows clients to request additional fields in the `WHO` response (e.g. account name) or omit default fields (e.g. username and hostname).

 ## `ISUPPORT` token